Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Why is There a Scalability Problem?

 Each thread is then responsible for computing a sub-tile's worth of points, instead of just one.
 This gives coarser-grained parallel tasks, and provides opportunities to exploit input reuse (fetching shared values once and reusing them in registers) and instruction-level parallelism, especially if the serial sub-tiles are \emph{unrolled}.
 But it also comes with tradeoffs: it reduces parallelism at the block and thread levels, and may increase the stride of memory accesses across threads, reducing bandwidth efficiency.

 Typical choices for thread tiling options are small constants, and the loops are often unrolled.
-This introduces a further $O(T^d)$ possible tiling options to consider.
-Critically, this compounds with the choices at the thread level, and introduces the major challenge of enumerating schedule options for GPUs: scalability.
-By attempting to exploit \emph{nested parallelism}, the total number of options across both levels -- and including fusion decisions -- introduces a quadratic factor, becoming $O((T^d)^2) = O(T^{2d})$.
+Critically, these tiling options compound with the choices at the block level, creating a space of nested decisions to consider.
+Attempting to exploit this \emph{nested parallelism} introduces the major challenge of enumerating schedule options for GPUs: scalability.

 Even for a modest number of tiling options and a small number of dimensions, this total quickly grows into the hundreds or thousands -- and these are only options for a single stage of the program.
 Real applications can have 100s of stages, many with 4 or more dimensions.
 For example, a 3 dimension stencil chain with input size 1536x2560x8 can generate almost 3 million possible options, even for a chain of length 14.
 And computing each stage in its own kernel is hardly the only option we need to consider to achieve high performance.